kevin-wamae/snakemake-illumina-gatkvariant/README.md

 5. Once the analysis is complete, look through **output/** directory to view the results of the analysis

+6. Summary statistics can be generated with stand alone scripts in the `workflow/scripts/` directory:
+   - To do this, create an conda environment with the following command:
+     - `conda env create --file workflow/envs/variant-calling-stats.yaml`
+     - activate the conda environment by running the following command: `conda activate variant-calling-stats`
+   - To generate a summary of the raw reads, run the following command and look through the `stats_1_raw_fastq.tsv` file in the project directory:
+     - `python workflow/scripts/get_raw_fastq_stats.py`
+   - To generate a summary of the trimmed reads, run the following command and look through the `stats_2_trimmed_fastq.tsv` file:
+     - `python workflow/scripts/get_trimmed_fastq_stats.py`
+   - To generate a summary of the mapped reads, run the following command and look through the `stats_3_mapped_reads.tsv` file:
+     - `python workflow/scripts/get_mapped_reads_stats.py`
+   - To generate a summary of the variants called, run the following command and look through the `stats_4_variant_calling.tsv` file:
+     - `bash workflow/scripts/get_variant_calling_stats.sh`
+   - Exit this conda environment by running the following command:
+     - `conda deactivate variant-calling-stats`

-6. Finally, you can deactivate the conda environment by running the following command to exit this conda environment:
+7. Finally, you can deactivate the variant calling conda environment by running the following command:
      - `conda deactivate variant-calling-gatk`

 ---

 ## **Feedback and Issues**

-Report any issues or bugs by openning an issue [here](https://github.com/kevin-wamae/gatk-variant-voyage/issues) or contact me via email at **wamaekevin[at]gmail.com**
+Report any issues or bugs by openning an issue [here](https://github.com/kevin-wamae/variant-calling-with-Snakemake-and-GATK/issues) or contact me via email at **wamaekevin[at]gmail.com**